 The direct method works well in practice.
 Evidence has been presented at the Sawtooth Software Conference that the direct method tends to lead to more items being scaled below the anchor threshold than the indirect method.
 In other words, the direct method leads to more items being judged as "Not Important" or a "No buy" compared to the indirect method (described directly above).
 Context bias can become a potential problem with the direct method.
 If the number of items grows to the point that the researcher wishes to show the items across multiple screens, then the context of the other items on the screen can affect the absolute judgments given.

 Note: if you want to use the direct method and have each respondent rate only a subset of the items within the direct scaling questions, you should select a variety of items ranging from low utility to high utility for each respondent.
 One way to do that is by asking Lighthouse Studio to compute MaxDiff scores on-the-fly and by using the available Sawtooth Script functions for MaxDiff to build a constructed list of a subset of items based on the scores.
-For example, if 30 total items are in your study, you might use this procedure to have respondents rate half the items: those with on-the-fly rankings of 1, 3, 5, 7, through 29.
-Or, a subset of 10 items might be rated: those with on-the-fly rankings of 1, 3, 6, 9, 12, 15, 18, 21, 24, 27, and 30.
+For example, if 30 total items are in your study, you might use this procedure to have respondents rate in a grid question just seven of the items: those with on-the-fly rankings of 1, 5, 10, 15, 20, 25, and 30.
+Consider a MaxDiff exercise named MXD with 30 total items in predefined list MXDattributes (where each item was shown at least 2x or more to each respondent).
+Here is an example of the logic for building a constructed list containing the 1st, 5th, 10th, 15th, 25th, and 30th ranked (estimated using on-the-fly scoring) items for the individual:

 The probability-scaled scores when using Anchored scaling are positive values where the Anchor is set to 100 and the largest possible value is the number of items shown to respondents in each set * 100.